-I’m a Palaeolithic archaeologist.
-I hold a British Academy Research Fellowship at the University of Reading and am leading a project titled “Reverse Engineering Pleistocene Spears: interdisciplinary perspectives on raw materials and performance“.
-I am also part of the research team working on the wood remains from Schöningen.
+I recently completed a British Academy Research Fellowship for a project titled “Reverse Engineering Pleistocene Spears: interdisciplinary perspectives on raw materials and performance”.
+I am also part of the research team working on the wood remains from Schöningen, and have collaborations across multiple countries.

 My work has been funded by the British Academy, the Leakey Foundation, the Wenner-Gren Foundation, the Arts and Humanities Research Council, The European Human Behaviour and Evolution Association, UCL Centre for Humanities Interdisciplinary Research Projects, and crowdfunding on experiment.com.